cwadge/apt-up/README.md

 Normally output is color-coded, if the terminal supports it.

 ## Hooks
-If you want to extend apt-up's functionality, etc. add custom scripts to:
+If you want to extend apt-up's functionality, you can add custom scripts to:
 - `/etc/apt-up.d/pre.d/` (before updates).

 - `/etc/apt-up.d/post.d/` (after updates).

 - `/etc/apt-up.d/fail.d/` (on failure).

-Scripts with critical in the name (e.g. `00-critical-check.sh`) halt execution if they fail.
+Scripts with '`critical`' in the name (e.g. `00-critical-check.sh`) halt execution if they fail.

 Run `sudo apt-up --install` to create these directories with a sample hook.